 Regular cancer screenings can find colorectal, cervical, breast, prostate, and lung cancers early when treatment can be more effective and potentially less invasive.

 Usually, colorectal cancer develops from small polyps found in the colon or rectum.
 Regular screening can detect these polyps, removing them before they become cancerous.
 Regular screenings usually begin at age 45 (or earlier based on risk factors).

-You might need to be tested earlier if you have a family history of:
+You might need to undergo testing earlier if you have a family history of:

 - Colorectal cancer

 - Inflammatory bowel disease

 - A genetic syndrome that increases your risk

 ★ ★ ★ ★ ★My doctor was extremely professional, kind, and highly qualified.
 Would recommend him to all.

 Colorectal Screening Tests

 We usually carry out several colorectal cancer screening tests and stool tests to detect blood signs.
 Colonoscopy is the gold standard for colorectal cancer screening.
 Alternative tests may be available based on your situation, so you should speak with your primary care doctor.